jeanrobert70/Salary-Prediction-using-Linear-Regression/README.md

 # Predicting new hire Salary using Linear Regression
 This notebook looks into using linear regression in an attempt to build a machine learning model capable of predicting a new employee's salary based on their years of experience.

-This is a simple data where dataset where I utilized linear regression algorithm to obtain our objective.
+This is a simple dataset where I utilized linear regression algorithm to obtain our objective.
 This data consists of salary and years of experience of 35 jobholders.
 I will show the relationship between salary and years of experience.

 We're going to take the follow approach: